VOLUNTEERING AT PETALUMA CITY SCHOOLS

 - If the fingerprint check reveals a criminal history record, the Assistant Superintendent of Human Resources will meet with the person and will determine if the person is approved or not approved to volunteer.
 The Assistant Superintendent of HR will notify the site administrator of the decision.

 - Subsequent arrest notifications, if any, will be received by HR and the Assistant Superintendent of Human Resources will meet with the person about the arrest.
 HR will notify the site administrator if a volunteer is no longer eligible to volunteer (no other information will be given).

 - All volunteers must provide current evidence of tuberculosis (TB) clearance before being allowed to volunteer.
 A free TB clinic is conducted once a month at the District Office by District Nurses.
 The free TB clinic is only for Petaluma City School TB clearances will be kept on file in Human Resources.

 - A Megan’s Law Check will be conducted on volunteers who will not be fingerprinted.
 The school administrator will designate a site district employee to conduct this check.

-To access the California Megan’s Law Sex Offender Locator site, visit www.meganslaw.ca.gov.
+You can access a database on registered sex offenders (extracted from the California Sex and Arson Registry (CSAR)) on the California Megan’s Law Sex Offender Locator website.
 Here you can search by name for a specific volunteer.
 This website also allows you to search for registered sex offenders in proximity to schools and parks, along with listings in a zip code, city, and county.

 - The school will maintain a sign-in and sign-out registry for guests and volunteers.
 Guests and volunteers must sign in at the front office before proceeding to other locations on campus.